 Diet changes offer a powerful way to fight high cholesterol.
 If you've ever wondered why some cereals claim to be heart-healthy, it's the fiber.
 The soluble fiber found in many foods helps reduce LDL, the bad cholesterol.
 Good sources of soluble fiber include whole-grain breads and cereals, oatmeal, fruits, dried fruits, vegetables, and legumes such as kidney beans.

 No more than 35% of your daily calories should come from fat.
 But not all fats are equal.
 Saturated fats -- from animal products and tropical oils -- raise LDL cholesterol.
 Trans fats carry a double-whammy, boosting bad cholesterol, while lowering the good kind.
 These two bad fats are found in many baked goods, fried foods (doughnuts, fries, chips), stick margarine, and cookies.
 Unsaturated fats may lower LDL when combined with other healthy diet changes.
 They're found in avocados, olive oil, and peanut oil.

 Cholesterol Buster: Smart Protein

 Meat and full-fat milk offer plenty of protein, but they are also major sources of cholesterol.
 You may be able to reduce LDL cholesterol by switching to soy protein, such as tofu, at some meals.
 Fish is another great choice.
-It's rich in omega-3 fatty acids, which can improve cholesterol levels.
+Some varieties, like salmon, are rich in omega-3 fatty acids, which can improve cholesterol levels.
 The American Heart Association recommends eating fish at least twice a week.

 Cholesterol Buster: Low-Carb Diet